General information about the 2016 Leonids

 If you happen to live near a brightly lit city, if possible, we recommend that you drive away from the glow of city light.
 After you’ve escaped the glow of the city, find a dark, safe, and possibly isolated spot where oncoming vehicle headlights will not occasionally ruin your sensitive night vision.
 Look for state or city parks or other safe dark-sites.
 If you can see each star of the Little Dipper, your eyes have "dark adapted," and your chosen site is probably dark enough.

 For the best view, meteor gazers should face east toward the constellation Leo (The Lion) and look slightly overhead.
 This way you can have the Leonids’ radiant within your field of view.
 Leo is the radiant of the Leonids meteor shower, which means that meteors appear to radiate from within the constellation.
 Correspondingly, the Leonids meteor shower is named after the constellation Leo for this reason.

-Fortuantely, in 2014, the Leonids meteor will peak during the Waning Crescent Moon.
-Due to this, the natural light from the Moon should not make it difficult for stargazers to observe fainter Leonids meteors.
+Unfortuantely, in 2016, the Leonids meteor will peak during the Waning Gibbous Moon.
+Due to this, the natural light from the Moon may make it difficult for stargazers to observe fainter Leonids meteors.
 If you're willing to brave it out in the cold (or warmth, depending on your location), you may be treated to a modest number of “shooting stars.”
 Spacedex wishes you and yours an absolutely magnificent viewing experience on the night of Leonids!